 A Kid, A Minor Bike Accident And A $19,000 Medical Bill

-Adam Woodrum was out for a bike ride with his wife and kids on July 19 when his then 9-year-old son, Robert, crashed.
+Adam Woodrum was out for a bike ride with his wife and kids on July 19 when his son, Robert, who was 9 at the time, crashed.

 "He cut himself pretty bad, and I could tell right away he needed stitches," says Woodrum.

-Because they were on bikes, he called the fire department in Carson City, Nevada.
+Because they were on bikes, he called the fire department in Carson City, Nev.

 "They were great," says Woodrum.
 "They took him on a stretcher to the ER."